t3docs/docker-render-documentation/Documentation/Solutions/drop-includes-txt.rst

 Works for local renderings with the Docker container.
 No path adjustment.

-Consider a common includes file :file:`Includes.txt` with the following content:
+Consider a common includes file :file:`Includes.rst.txt` with the following content:

 .. code-block:: rst

    ..
-This is 'Includes.txt'.
+This is 'Includes.rst.txt'.
 It is included at the very top of each and
       every ReST source file in THIS documentation project (= manual).

    .. role:: aspect (emphasis)